fletcher-marsh/MediAR-API/README.md

 ## Running on Heroku
 - CI should be set up: any commit that successfully lands on `master` should kick off a Heroku build/redeploy
+- If migrations need to be re-run: `cat ./migrate.sql | heroku pg:psql`